kokoalberti/personalwebsite/content/articles/2019-07-22-postgis-baselayers-importing-popular-vector-datasets-into-postgis/postgis-baselayers-importing-popular-vector-datasets-into-postgis.md

 This post will explain the how and why in some more detail.

 Keep an eye on the repository on Github for any news and future updates: [https://github.com/kokoalberti/postgis-baselayers](https://github.com/kokoalberti/postgis-baselayers).
-If you'd like to request a particular dataset to be included in future releases, please [create an issue](https://github.com/kokoalberti/postgis-baselayers/issues) and I'll see if I can look into it.
+If you'd like to request a particular dataset to be included in future releases, please [create an issue](https://github.com/kokoalberti/postgis-baselayers/issues) or contact me via <a href="https://twitter.com/kokoalberti/">@kokoalberti</a> and I'll see if I can look into it.

 # Why